A bit about me...

 I started trialling in 2018 and in 2019 I managed to qualify with my home-bred, nursery bitch 'Gin', for the South Wales Nursery Final too.

 In 2021 'Sheep & Leap' dog training was then changed to 'Kingsdean sheepdogs'.
-I have also acquired the prefix of 'Kingsdean' from the ISDS so that when I breed a litter in the future then they will all have my name in front of their personal one.
+I have also acquired the prefix of 'Kingsdean' from the ISDS so that when I breed a litter in the future then they will all have my name in front of their individual one.